arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 ![Portenta Hat Carrier DIP switches](assets/hatCarrier-dip-switches.png)

+The `ETH CENTER TAP` DIP switch position does not affect the flashing mode state for the Portenta Hat Carrier.

 Like with the Portenta Max Carrier, once the `uuu` tool is run and starts searching for the device, the flashing process will commence.

 #### Set Flashing Mode without Carrier